+Motor Vehicle Use on the Colville National Forest

-Motor Vehicle Use Maps (MVUM)
+Current Motor Vehicle Use Maps (MVUM)

-Some examples of the vehicle types that are highway legal are: passenger cars, pickup trucks, SUVs and motorcycles that by state law are licensed for general operation on all public roads within the state.
+Some examples of the vehicle types that are highway legal are passenger cars, pickup trucks, SUVs, and motorcycles that by state law are licensed for general operation on all public roads within the state.

-Some examples of vehicles that are not highway legal include: ATVs, UTVs (side by sides), off road motorcycles, golf carts and any other motor vehicle that by state law is not licensed for general operation on all public roads in the state.
+Some examples of vehicles that are not highway legal include ATVs, UTVs (side by sides), off-road motorcycles, golf carts, and any other motor vehicle that by state law is not licensed for general operation on all public roads in the state.

-A road that is designated as open to all motor vehicles allows any motor vehicle both licensed and unlicensed for general operation on all public roads in the state which would include all Off Highway Vehicles.
+A road that is designated as open to all motor vehicles allows any motor vehicle both licensed and unlicensed for general operation on all public roads in the state which would include all Off-Highway Vehicles.

 **The pdf files below require Adobe Acrobat.
 They are large files that may take some time to access depending upon what type of internet connection you have.
 We apologize for this inconvenience.